Jadens-arc/jadens-arc.github.io/content/posts/what-is-opium-press.md

 But that still leaves the question of why it exists.

 I made it with the intent of having a place to publish my music reviews and allow other people to publish whatever else they wanted to write.
-By far I'm the most active on my instagram which isn't convenient for posting large blocks of text but by having Opium.Press I can share a single link
+By far I'm the most active on my Instagram which isn't convenient for posting large blocks of text but by having Opium.Press I can share a single link

 When I started planning out Opium.Press I realized there were a lot of issues with other platforms that I felt like I could address.